researcherben/composer-avenues/composer_git_repos/README.md

 # step 7: create composer.json that references locally-available files

-In a separate terminal,

-    docker exec -it `docker ps | grep mediawiki | cut -d' ' -f1` /bin/bash

-Inside that container,

-    cd /opt/

 Based on
 https://getcomposer.org/doc/05-repositories.md#disabling-packagist-org
 disable reference to packagist and use the locally-available /packages/

-create a file `composer.json` that contains
+On the host, create a file `packages/composer.json` that contains

     {"minimum-stability": "dev",
       "repositories": [